pakal/django-compat-patcher/docs/django_deprecation_timeline_notes.rst

 2.2
 ----

-- Admin actions are no longer collected from base ModelAdmin classes¶
+- Admin actions are no longer collected from base ModelAdmin classes
 - TransactionTestCase serialized data loading
 - sqlparse is required dependency
 - cached_property aliases
-- Permissions for proxy models¶
+- Permissions for proxy models
 - Merging of form Media assets

 - To improve readability, the UUIDField form field now displays values with dashes, e.g. 550e8400-e29b-41d4-a716-446655440000 instead of 550e8400e29b41d4a716446655440000.